Scott Wendland

 Scott Wendland (born April 11, 1965, in Spokane, Washington) is an American former pair skater.
 Early in his career, he competed with Ashley Stevenson and Shelley Propson.
-He later teamed up with Jenni Meno and they competed in the 1992 Winter Olympics.
+In 1990, he teamed up with Jenni Meno, and they competed in the 1992 Winter Olympics.
 After that season, Meno left Wendland for another partner.

-Wendland is now an ice skating coach.
+Following his competitive days, Wendland was an ice skating coach.
+He later became a technical specialist, as well starting a business that refinishes kitchens and bathrooms.